 Last year a video called Why being single is the best gift you can give yourself did the rounds and, intrigued, I watched.

-Now, I appreciate that I’m not the target audience for these intensely patronising pieces so you’re welcome to shout “what do you know?” at your computer screen, but some of the “advice” was errrr, a bit shit?
+Now, I appreciate that I’m not the target audience for these intensely patronising pieces so you’re welcome to shout “what do you know?” at your computer screen, but some of the “advice” was errrr, a bit rubbish?

 One of the articles I read encouraged single people to go out and buy themselves a Valentine’s Day present.
 Call me a coupled-up clueless fool, but the last time I checked, going and spending your own money on something for yourself, was called “shopping”.
 No?